 - 1 tsp onion powder

-- In a small bowl whisk together paprika, salt, lemon pepper, garlic powder and onion powder.
+- In a small bowl whisk together paprika, salt, pepper, garlic powder and onion powder.

 - In a large bowl toss chicken drumsticks and thighs together with half the seasoning mix (approx 2 1/2 tsp)

-- In a ziploc bag or a shallow bowl combine flour with remaining seasoning mix.
+- In a resealable bag or a shallow bowl combine flour with remaining seasoning mix.

 - Place one piece of seasoned chicken at a time in the flour mixture and press to coat evenly.

-- Put chicken, skin side up, on a broiler pan coated with non-stick spray.
+- Put chicken, skin side up, on a baking sheet or broiler pan.

 - Drizzle melted butter all over the chicken.